 Especially in the time of Coronavirus, when indoor spaces and activities are discouraged, time away from people and close to nature seems like a good idea.

-Here is a list of the 10 best places to visit in Europe for outdoor adventures:
+Here is a list of the 10 best places Europe for outdoor adventures:

 There is a reason why Switzerland is one of the happiest countries in the world.
 It may be famous for multiple things, but the legendary Alps are still the center of attention.
 You can find many Swiss ski resorts that cater to the needs of every adrenaline junkie while offering you the view of a lifetime in the peaks of Mount Matterhorn or St. Moritz.
 There are multiple skiing routes suitable for both beginners and experts, making Switzerland one of the best winter sports destinations in the world.